Nancypatel1103/ComplianceClient/SSID/ssid.md

    **5. Key**:- Enter your **Password**.
    - **Network**
    **6. Config Type**:- Select **Config Type**.
 Here **Config Type** is of 2 types (1) Bridge and (2) Route.
 For **Ex:- select Route**.
-   **7. IP Address and Netmask**:- If we select a route, by default the IP address and Netmask will appear here. ``` note:- one thing to note here is that the IP address should not be the same. ```
+   **7. IP Address and Netmask**:- If we select a route, by default the IP address and Netmask will appear here. ``` note:- one thing to note here is that the UP address should not be the same. when we create the side the next time, it will be the same by default, we can change it. ```

    ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/620341e9-29f2-4c3e-adc6-1e9cfc2f8e6d)